Travel + Leisure Co.: Travel + Leisure vacation ownership brands

-Panorama
+Travel & Membership

-Panorama was formed in 2020 to manage the company's timeshare exchange and membership travel and technology businesses, including RCI.
+The company's Travel & Membership business line was formed to manage the company's timeshare exchange and membership travel and technology businesses, including RCI.
 This division operates the businesses formerly part of Wyndham Destination Network.
 Wyndham Exchange and Rentals officially changed its name to Wyndham Destination Network on January 1, 2016, and formerly operated over 110,000 vacation properties worldwide in more than 100 countries.
 To help diversify from its traditional exchange business, the company bought Love Home Swap in 2017.
 On May 9, 2018, Wyndham Worldwide Corporation completed an agreement to sell its European vacation rental business, which included cottages.com, Hoseasons, James Villa Holidays, Landal GreenParks, Novasol, and several others to Platinum Equity for around $1.3 billion Wyndham Destinations sold its North American Vacation Rental business and associated brands to Vacasa in July 2019 and purchased Alliance Reservations Network in August 2019 for $92 million.